oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/general/creating-the-devops-project.md

 Use the toggle to enable the log and in the popup leave all the fields unchanged from theprovide defaults and click the **Enable log** button at the bottom.
 It will take a short while to setup the login

+## End of the Module, what's next ?

+Congratulations, you're now ready to use your vault to hold secret configuration information, The next step is to configure your environment for ssh access.

+## Acknowledgements

+* **Author** - Tim Graves, Cloud Native Solutions Architect, EMEA OCI Centre of Excellence
+* **Last Updated By** - Tim Graves, November 2021